Checklists

 • Target – Allows entry of a target figure, if using the ‘Range’ type of check.

-• Date Offset (Days) – Works together with the ‘Date’ check type to give a +/- value of acceptable date inputs from today’s date, i.e. if today’s date is the 10th and an offset value of 1 is entered, the date input will accept input of the 9th – 11th.
+• Date Offset (Days) – Works together with the ‘Date’ Check type to give a +/- value of acceptable date inputs from today’s date, i.e. if today’s date is the 10th and an offset value of 1 is entered, the date input will accept input of the 9th – 11th.
 If this check is scheduled against a specific formula then this offset will be overridden by the ‘Expiry Days’ of the formula.

 1.3.
 Responses